Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: Problem formulation

-where $\uh$ is a wave solution for the reaction cross-diffusion system \eqref{RXD_2}.
+where $\uh$ is a wave solution for the reaction cross-diffusion system \eq{RXD_2}.

-This differential equation is deduced by applying the wave variable on the reaction cross-diffusion system \eqref{RXD_2}.
+This differential equation is deduced by applying the wave variable on the reaction-cross-diffusion system \eq{RXD_2}.
 Biktashev and Tsyganov \cite{Biktashev-Tsyganov-2005} have replaced $\f(\uh)$ by a piecewise linear function.
-The fronts that are obtained from the piecewise linear function are oscillatory fronts that are similar to the fronts of the wave solution seen in numerical simulations with cubic $\f(\uh)$.
+The fronts that are obtained from the piecewise linear function are oscillatory fronts and are similar to those seen in numerical simulations with cubic $\f(\uh)$.
 We seek to consider a polynomial function for $\f (\uh)$ instead of piecewise linear function, which would still yield explicit analytical solutions for propagating fronts.